Integrated annual report 2018

 * Consumer Price Index.

-The results confirm that the funding level of the reserve at June each year remained between 95% to 100% (measured at 100% of CPI discount rate) even after taking into account the October pension increase and bonus.
+The results confirm that the solvency reserve at June each year remained between 5,9% and 11,8% after taking into account the October pension increase and bonus.
 The Fund has therefore been able to grant pension increases in line with or in excess of CPI.

-The risk benefit reserve balance of R166 million (2016: R141 million) at 30 June 2017 (including unallocated contributions of R24 million at 30 June 2017) was higher than the actuarially recommended reserve level of R163 million.
-The changes implemented on 1 January 2016 were effective in stabilising the reserve pool balance.
+The risk benefit reserve balance of R168 million (2017: R166 million) at 30 June 2018 (including unallocated contributions of R25 million at 30 June 2018) was higher than the actuarially recommended reserve level of R166 million.
+The average reduction of 16% in benefits implemented on 1 January 2016 were effective in stabilising the reserve pool balance to the extent that benefits closely match contributions and investment growth.

 Risk pool balance at 30 June (Rm)